alckasoc/icae_prontoqa/README.md

 For inference, you can run this following code (to run the model I've trained):

 ```
-from training import ModelArguments, TrainingArguments
+from train import ModelArguments, TrainingArguments
 from model import ICAE
 from peft import LoraConfig
 import torch